TommyJackson85/techfix_overlap/README-TESTING.md

 ## User Tests

+These are done in reflection of the Readm files user stories, but observes other UX experiences.

+- Website has been tested on Chrome, Firefox and Safari.
+The website looks very simular on all browser but there were no error.
 - All active buttons / links change color or tone when hovering over or clicking.
 - All text is differentiated from the backgroung making it easier to read for the user.
+- text that needs to be highlighted is a different bright color to attract my attention, which is helpful.
+        - For example, on a post detail page that belongs to me, it tells me, this is your post! in bright green text.

 - From navigating the whole website, I found
     - All various sections, buttons, are separated where needed, through different backgrounds, colors and borders.
-    - All pages have a nav bar and footer which are constantly available and providing links to most the main sections of the site.
+    - All pages have a nav bar and footer which are constantly available and provide links most the main sections of the site.
 I know I can scroll to the bottom or top to navigate the website.
     - navbar and footer always contains links for charts, blog, bugs, features and cart pages.
 For logged in users, they also contain profile and logout links.
     - For logged out users, they also contain login and register links.
     - Having these differences, helps tell me if I am logged in or logged out.
     - On mobile width, the navbar links are located in a drop down box which is accessable from clicking the drop box icon.
     - All active links/buttons are working and change color upon hovering and clicking, telling me they are working.
     - Each button associated with a specific page, brings me to the page upon clicking, unless I have to be redirected.
+If I am redirected, most of the tell it leaves me a message telling me why.
+I can still access the nav bar for other links.
     - I am always greeted with the correct header for the website.

 - Upon first loading the site, as a logged out user, I am located to the home page, which shows the following,
     - The website masthead / header with Login and Register links/buttons and message telling me what I can do as a logged in user.
     - A welcome message, introducing the website, which suggests me to look at the Charts page for further details.
     - Examples of recent bug reports and feature requests in a side nav, which gives me an idea of how what is done on the website and tells what was recently posted.
     - Recent news on the website, which refers me to the full news blog page for further news.
     - I get a good strong introduction to the site for this page.

+- If logged in,
+        - A message welcome me (my user name) back is seen though out the site on top of most pages except login and registration pages.
+                - This always tells my im logged in.

 - Upon revisiting the home page as a logged in user, the following changes to the page can be seen
-    - A message welcome me (my user name) back, plus Create Bug Report and Create Feature Request buttons on the masthead, instead of the Login and Register buttons.
+    - a Create Bug Report and Create Feature Request buttons on the masthead, instead of the Login and Register buttons.

-- On loading registration page..
+- On loading registration page.
     - I am first suggested to Login instead, if I already have an account, followed by a login link/button.
     - I can see the registration form, requiring an email, username, password and password confirmation.
 - Upon going into the login page,
     - I am first suggested to Register first if I haven't done so, followed by a registration link/button.
     - I can see the login form, requiring my username and password.
 - Upon confirming registration..
-    - If succesful, I am brought to the login page, with a message telling me I succesfully logged in.
+    - If succesful, I am brought to the profile page, officially logging me in aswell, with a message telling me I succesfully logged in.
 - Upon confirming login..
-        If succesful, I am brought to the Profile page, and greeted with a message.
+        If succesful, I am brought to the profile page, and greeted with a message.
 - Upon attempting to register OR login,
     - If required inputs are missing, It alerts me without reloading the page.
     - If its a failed attempt, the page reloads with a message telling me what happened.

-- If logged in,
-    - but login and register links/buttons are available on an already loaded page
-        - clicking the login and register buttons will redirect me to the index page, telling me to logout first.
-    - but the current page I am on is from another account (not associated with current login session),
-        - I receive a "CSRF verification failed.
-Request aborted" error from attempting to post from edit / new post forms, comment, feature donations, login, registration forms.
-        - clicking back, brings me to page I was supposed to be redirected to.

-- If logged out,
-    - but profile links/buttons are available on an already loaded page
-        - clicking the profile button will redirect me to the login page, telling me to login first.
-    - and bug report detail page is already open with links to vote, delete, comment
-        - activating these links redirects me to the login page, telling me to login.
-    - and feature request detail page is already open with a link to comment, modal pop up to vote (with money in input)
-        - activating these links redirects me to the login page, telling me to login.
-    - and bug report/feature request edit or new form is open,
+- If post status is Done, but from other pages I access to an editing form of page, the post page with buttons and comment form (originally from a time when it was To Do).
-        - upon posting I am redirected to the login page, telling me to login.
+        - If clicking Vote on bug post, I am redirected to the post page, telling me I cant vote for a Done post.
-    - and cart page is open, with items and their adjust buttons available, aswell as the checkout button.
-        - upon adjusting or checking out, I am redirected to login page, telling me to login first (message excluded from clicking checkout.)
-    - and checkout page is open, with the form filled in correctly and the confirm checkout button available,
-        - upon confirming the payment, I am redirected to the login page without a message.
+        - If clicking edit and/or delete on both posts (delete excluded from Feature posts),  I am redirected to Post telling me I cant edit or delete posts that are in progress or finished (same result from a post that was Doing).

 - Upon opening the bug reports and feature requests listings pages,
     - I am provided with a search form and three drop down panels, with the first open.
     - The panels in order are are Done, Doing and To Do, splitting all posts by they current status.
 When each are opened they display the all the posts with the status category.